Our story: Long Home Products and the Growth of a Family BusinessPublished on Tuesday January 10, 2017

 Building a bigger business on the strength of a name

 “We’re a household name in D.C.,” says John DePaola, CEO of Long Home Products.
-He points out that, after 70 years and a series of successful experiments and ventures, the Long brand has — at one time or another — expanded into almost every part of the home.
+He points out that, after 7 decades and a series of successful experiments and ventures, the Long brand has — at one time or another — expanded into almost every part of the home.

 That growth was helped by the fact that people in the Washington, D.C. metro area trust the Long name.

 John began his career with Long Home Products 30 years ago as the manager of the ornamental iron division.
 He later moved into the installation department, took over as general manager of automatic gate openers and — by 1994 — became vice president of business development.